-Made for 'The Festival of Belonging' in Manchester, 'Dark Room' explored questions of identity and ownership of images through the installation of a selection of eleven photographs from the collection of The Manchester Jewish Museum.
+Made for 'The Festival of Belonging' in Manchester, 'Dark Room' explored questions of identity and ownership of images.

-Placed (as though drying in a photographer's darkroom) in an immersive dreamy environment, they were precariously hung together, uncurling gently to emphasise the capture of a fleeting moment.
-Local communities worked on a series of projects to explore the feelings they evoked, sharing stories and experiences of their own photographs, where both the history of the photographer and of the places or people photographed (as in the eleven selected photographs) had been lost or were unknown.
+For 'Dark Room' eleven photographs from the collection of The Manchester Jewish Museum were reprinted and placed (as though drying in a photographer's darkroom) in an immersive environment.
+They were precariously hung together, uncurling gently to emphasise the capture of a fleeting moment.
+Local communities discussed the feelings they evoked, sharing stories about their own photographs, where both the history of the photographer and of the places or people photographed (as in the eleven photographs) had been lost or were unknown.

-A small series of Plaster of Paris sculptures 'Dark Room Fragments' were shown outside the immersive room , reflecting on the details that, as Barthes describes, made a wounding when a particular part of a photograph 'pricks' the viewer.
+A small series of Plaster of Paris sculptures 'Dark Room Fragments', reflect on the details that, as Barthes describes, wounds us when a particular part of a photograph 'pricks' the viewer.

 Lodz Banquet 2019

-A series of memory paintings concerned with the importance of touch.
-The gouache, ink and pencil pieces were made after discovering our mother’s photographs of swaddling blankets used to mark out the identity of my identical twin sister and myself.
-They were made during the research project I ran training young doctors in visual literacy in the Dermatology Research Centre at The University of Manchester (based at Salford Royal Hospital).
+To create 'Derm' I used gouache, ink and pencil to make a series of paintings concerned with the importance of touch.
+Different knitted blankets (shown in the fifties family photographs) were used to maybe make recognition easier for identifying sleeping identical twin babies.
+They were made during the research project the artist ran training young doctors in visual literacy in the Dermatology Research Centre at The University of Manchester.